mohd-afeef-badri/psd/demos/fracture-mechanics/fast-track-tutorials.md

-\subsection{Tensile cracking of a pre-cracked plate: A 3D example of PSD parallel solver}
+\subsection{Tensile cracking of a pre-cracked cube: A 3D example of PSD parallel solver}

 A three-dimensional test synonymous to its two-dimensional counterpart introduced above is used here as an tutorial example.
 The problem of interest is now a unit extrusion (along $z$-axis) of the 2D case above.
 Cracking is initiated and propagated under tensile loading.
 The unit cube with its  pre existing crack  is clamped at the bottom $u_1=u_2=u_3=0$ (first boundary condition) and is loaded quasi-statically $u_2=u_2 + \Delta u_2$ on its top surface till the crack propagates through its walls.
 So there are two Dirichlet conditions one on the top border and one on the bottom one.